-So, knowing that this particular topic is so hot, I thought it would be interesting to show you another way of creating text files on Mac OS, this time without Quicksilver.
+So, knowing that this particular topic is so hot, I thought it would be interesting to show you how to create a text file on Mac OS, this time without Quicksilver.
 For those of you who don’t kow the original post, here is a more detailed description of using Quicksilver for creating text files, prepending or appending text to them.

 The trick is basically a linux shell hack, which any normal linux user knows, or used in his days.
 But Mac OS users are not like Linux users, like I learned after one of my most commented posts on digg, so here’s the simple trick:

 1. Start Terminal.
-I have it in the dock, because I am so used to it, but this is not the default setup.
+I have it in the dock, because I use it a lot, but this is not the default setup.
 For those of you who don’t know where to find it, try “Applications / Utilities”, you’ll find it there.

 2. Change your folder to the desired location for your future text file, let’s say by: